kaiden/SE187Project/doc/test_plan.md

 Test results will be compared expected expected results pulled from the Glassfish V3 documentation.
 A Test passes if the test results matches the expected results.
 Tests can be grouped into logical groups.
 A Test group will pass if all it's sub tests pass.

 A note on component configuration: It is impossible to test all possible configuration permutations.
-Our team will achieve adequate configuration cover through testing many different installation configurations and administrative configurations.
+Our team will achieve adequate configuration coverage through testing many different installation configurations and administrative configurations.
 The most common configurations will be covered.
 Achieved automated coverage of many different configurations may be difficult, so our team will rely on manual testing for more interesting configurations.

 # Project Organization